Love a simple hospital guide

-Going to hospital can be a stressful time.
-We’re here to help!
+Going to hospital can be a stressful time, so we're here to help.

-We really do care about people (the hint is in our name) and we want you to know we’ve got your back when you need us.
+We really do care about our members and we want you to know we’ve got your back when you need us.
 We’ve put together a guide for your hospital stay – from what to ask your doctor to how we pay the bills so that you’re fully informed.

 Download the Hospital Stays Guide